profSeeger/MBDS/README.md

 # MBDS
-Data and support for the Midwest Big Data Summer School will be posted here in May!
+Software links, data and support for the Midwest Big Data Summer School QGIS session will be posted here Wednesday afternoon!